 The correction of such deformities is challenging and the results are rewarding.
-Nose function as well as appearance gets major improvement by procedure.
-The days are gone when such procedure were done in camps.
+Nose function as well as appearance gets major improvement by surgery.
+The days are gone when such surgeries were done in surgical camps.
 More and more patients are seeking better care and attention.
 Restoration of near normal appearance should be the goal.
-The procedural options are many and varied.
+The surgical options are many and varied.
 The results depend on judicious selection of technique keeping in mind the nature of deformity.
 Results are permanent.

 Components of cleft lip nose deformity

 The striking features of a cleft lip nose deformity are:

 - The deviation of nasal tip.

 - Flattening and buckling of the outer wall of nostril.